MetPX/sarracenia/doc/deployment_2018.rst

 - Continued improvement in pre-deployment testing.

-- The Sarracenia indexing tool, which facilitates finding feeds, to be deployed to assist onboarding.
+- The Sarrasemina indexing tool, which facilitates finding feeds, to be deployed to assist onboarding.

 - Improved onboarding documentation.
 Reference materials are thurough, but